Gain Medical Work Experience in the UK’s Capital City – World Famous for Healthcare and Medical Schools.

 During your stay with us, you will take part in work experience at several different hospitals and universities across London.

 There’s not a lot of med school applicants that can boast that kind of work experience.
 Apply today and get a head start in your medical career.
+On our 1-week hospital placements, we get many UK and international students, so it’s always a wonderful atmosphere and the best preparation for your future medical career.

 Enjoy London In Your Spare Time